Krishan-B/c-7066/docs/YAHOO_FINANCE_API_INVESTIGATION.md

 This document outlines the investigation into the Yahoo Finance API (leveraging the `yfinance` library where applicable as a reference for capabilities) to assess its suitability for the Trade-Pro project as per the Product Requirements Document (PRD).

-## Investigation Priorities:
+## Investigation Priorities

 1. **Available asset classes and depth of data for each.**
 2. Historical data availability.
 3. API rate limits and any associated costs.
 4. Real-time data capabilities and update frequency.
 5. Specific data points available beyond OHLCV.
 6. Data quality and reliability.
 7. Ease of integration (with `yfinance` as a potential tool).

 ---